wf4ever/ro-catalogue/v0.1/in-use-submission/chemin-box/README.md

-chembox evaluation experiment
+# chembox evaluation experiment

 Converting a small part of Matthew Gamble's "chemmim" evaluation of chemical descriptions to use the RO checklist evaluation framework, with a view to making a concrete comparison between the approaches used.

-@@NOTE:  at the present time (28-May-2013) I am having problems running this evaluation against the chembox data in sandbox.wf4ever-project.org/rodl, due to a problem uploading and/or retrieving the RO.
-The tests have been performed using a local instance of the RO checklist service, which requires installing the RO Manager and Pyramid web framework software to the local computer.

-== Content of the folder ==
+## Content of the folder

 chembox_evaluate.sh: the script for running the assessment locally or remotely